b-y-f/Lawn-Mowing-Website-Backend-2021/README.md

 - Used redux library to manage state globally.(Hooks include `useSelect`, `useDispatch`, `useReducer`)
 - Test driving development for API, in the end everything works fine.
 - Implement firebase Auth, Google autocomplete

-## Include, at some point, a list of the functionality that you had planned to implement but did not finish.
-State how far along this functionality is.
-Even listing un-started functionality can give context to wider decisions.

-- Google login, I thought should be more convenient for clients, save their time for sign up
+- Manipulate data structure to retrieve useful information from data.

+## Planned to implement but did not finish

-- Fully serverless site, everything based on apis
+- Fully serverless site, everything based on apis(currently user booking remaining)
 - GraphQL APIs
 - Use Typescript to make the code strong typed use React Native to make it have mobile version both IOS and Android
 - Automatically get user's location and calculate his yard square meter
 - Use containers and CI/CD when developing this project
+- Recaptcha v3 to protect bots

 ## Include, at some point, a sequence of steps that a user may undergo when using your application.